 - You can visit your GP for advice or call Alzheimer’s Society National Dementia Helpline

-- The Dementia Advice Centre in West Denton offers support, advice, reassurance, signposting, information, training, activities, groups and more.
+- The Dementia Advice Centre offers support, advice, reassurance, signposting, information, training, activities, groups and more.

 There is no single factor that has been identified as causing dementia.
 However, the following factors are thought to contribute:

 - active brain keeping your mind active is likely to reduce your risk of dementia.
 Regularly challenging yourself mentally seems to build up the brain’s ability to cope with disease.
 One way to think about it is ‘Use it or lose it’.
 Find something you like doing that challenges your brain and do it regularly.
 It’s important to find something that you’ll keep up.